Leighton Baker: 2020 general election

 In early October 2020, Baker unsuccessfully challenged public broadcaster TVNZ's decision to exclude the New Conservatives from the TVNZ Minor Parties' election debate.

 Baker contested Waimakariri in the 2020 New Zealand general election held on 17 October, coming third place with 2,057 votes.
 His party received 1.5% of the party vote.
 Following the election, the New Conservative party board decided to replace him as leader with his deputy, Elliot Ikilei.
 Baker told The Spinoff that he was "obviously disappointed," and that he would spend some time considering whether to remain involved with the party.
 According to the New Conservative Party, Baker had left the party around November 2020 and “currently has no association nor ever likely to be”.

+2023 general election

+In June 2023, Baker formed a new party named the Leighton Baker Party.
+The Electoral Commission registered the party on 16 August.
+Three 1News polls, taken between the party's registration and the end of September, found support for the Leighton Baker Party to be between zero and 0.1%.
+In the election, the Leighton Baker Party received 0.07% of the party vote, and Baker himself came fourth in the Waimakariri electorate with 3.9% of the electorate vote.

+Following the preliminary results, Baker stated "maybe there's not that many people that agree with us, but we still have an obligation to present a different view."
+The party was deregistered at its own request in May 2024.

 Electoral history

-Baker has contested electorates six times, all unsuccessfully.
-He has also never entered Parliament as a list MP; as of 2020, the New Conservative's best result was to receive 3.97% of the party vote, short of the 5% threshold.
+Baker has contested electorates seven times, all unsuccessfully.
+He has also never entered Parliament as a list MP; his best party vote result was in 2020 with the New Conservative Party who received 3.97% of the party vote, short of the 5% threshold.

 Political views

-Baker, a conservative Christian, is known for his support of family values, and skepticism about the "social experiment" policies of a series of left-of-center governing coalitions.
+Baker, a conservative Christian, is known for his support of family values, and scepticism about the "social experiment" policies of a series of left-of-centre governing coalitions.
 According to Bob McCoskrie of Family First New Zealand, Baker and his party are "opposed to redefining marriage.
 They're opposed to decriminalisation of abortion, marijuana and euthanasia.
 They're opposed to the anti-smacking law, gender theory and prostitution.
 What I can surmise from that is the Conservative Party agrees with everything Family First says."